geetumolbabu91/Laravel8Blog/README.md

-This application is built in limit time period as provided and hence only included basic functionalities and minimal design.
+This application is built in limit time period  and hence only included basic functionalities and minimal design.

 To replicate the work :
  1. Download the folder (built using laravel version 8.0)